 You may need to practise on synthetic skin before you’re allowed to work on real skin.
 Some upcoming tattoo artists may even offer their services for free for the first few years before they get used to tattooing.
 Once you’re used to tattooing, start building your portfolio showcasing your work.

-Build your tattoo portfolio by hosting your own website or posting your best work on social media.
+Build your portfolio by hosting your own website or posting your best work on social media.

 Once you’ve completed the paperwork for different requirements and certifications, you can start inking clients!

-How to get more clients as a tattoo artist
+How to market yourself & get more clients

 You’ll need to market yourself during your first few years to get clients.
 Network offline and online as much as possible to get the word out because many people still rely on word-of-mouth when getting their tattoos.